Skip to main content

 This guide is used to troubleshoot and resolve issues where the MCU cannot connect properly to Klipper.

-- Non-recommended host devices: Avoid using devices such as Redmi phones, WiFi dongles, or TV boxes.
-These devices often use customized or modified systems, which may prevent proper MCU identification.
+• Unrecommended host devices: Avoid using devices such as Redmi phones, WiFi sticks, or set-top boxes.
+They often use customized or modified systems, which may prevent the MCU from being recognized correctly.

-- Confirm the number of secondary MCUs: Confirm in advance the number of secondary MCUs (e.g., toolhead boards) you are using; multiple secondary MCUs may affect the connection.
+• Confirm the number of secondary MCUs: Please confirm the number of secondary MCUs (e.g., tool boards) you are using in advance, as multiple secondary MCUs may affect the connection.

-- Simplify wiring: It is recommended to temporarily remove all wiring from the mainboard and toolboard except for the data cable, keeping only the necessary data connection to eliminate interference.
+• Simplify wiring: It is recommended to temporarily remove all wiring except for the data cable from the mainboard and tool board, keeping only the necessary data connection to eliminate interference.

-- Recommended interface: It is recommended to use the Fluidd interface, as it displays MCU connection status more intuitively.
+• Recommended interface: It is recommended to use the Fluidd interface, as it displays the MCU connection status more intuitively.

 Step 1: Backup and Reset Configuration